JorPoon/JorPoon/README.md

 # Hi There 👋, I'm Jor!

-## 🤓 Open To Full Time / Part Time or Contract Positions:
+## 🤓 Open To Part Time or Contract Positions:

 - Web Developer
 - Front End